jmhuie/SlicerBiomech/README.md

 3. Segment bone or structure of interest in the Segment Editor module.
 4. Switch to the Segment Geometry module.
 5. Select your inputs.
 "Segmentation" is the Segmentation node that contains your segment and "Volume" is the corresponding Volume node.
 Both are required.
-6. Use the provided Transform Tools to rotate the segment and align it with the desired long axis/slice view.
+6. Select the "Slice View" that will run along the length of the desired measurement (long) axis.
+Generally, it is easier to use the default "Slice View" and rotate the segment accordingly.
+Changing the "Slice View" is only recommended when no transformations are needed, but the desired cross-sections are not visibile in the red view (default).
-7. Select the "Slice View" perpendicular to the desired measurement axis.
-It should be the slice view that contains the cross-sections you want to compute on.
+7. Use the provided Transform Tools to rotate the segment and align it with the desired long axis/slice view.
+You should be able to scroll through the selected "Slice View" and see the exact cross-sections you want to compute on.
-8. Choose whether to compute on every slice in the segment or only some of them.
+8. Choose whether to compute on every slice in the segment or only some of them and change the "Percent Interval".
 For large datasets, it may be beneficial to sample slices in intervals representing some percentage of segment length.
 By default, Segment Geometry will sample sections in 1% increments.
 Enter "0" to compute on every slice.
 9. Choose which computations should be performed.
 10. Select an output table and a chart node.
 11. Click Apply.
 Loading times can vary between 1-30 seconds depending on the size of the data set.